Doctors torn over heart screening for young athletes

 Many doctors question whether the Italian results can be applied to the U.S. population.

-For one, ECG screening is less accurate in non-Caucasians, according to Dr. Charles Berul, chief of cardiology at Children's National Medical Center in Washington, D.C.
+For one, ECG screening is less accurate in non-Caucasians, according to Dr. Charles Berul, chief of cardiology at Children's National Medical Centre in Washington, D.C.

 The rate of sudden cardiac death in Americans is also lower, matching that of Italians who have already passed screening tests.

-The early Italian figures "might have just been a blip to begin with," said Dr. Anne Dubin, a pediatric cardiologist at Stanford University and the Children's Heart Center in Palo Alto, California.
+The early Italian figures "might have just been a blip to begin with," said Dr. Anne Dubin, a paediatric cardiologist at Stanford University and the Children's Heart Centre in Palo Alto, California.

 "Or it could be that there are certain genetic rhythm problems that are inherent in Italy that we have here but not to the same extent," she said.